 FedEx Ground also faces unionization efforts in Connecticut and other locations following decisions by the National Labor Relations Board (NLRB) that its Ground Division and Home Delivery drivers are employees and not independent contractors under the federal labor laws.

-As we noted following the Ninth Circuit decisions last August, this setback for FedEx Ground is likely to reinvigorate the crackdown against companies using ICs to supplement their workforce or are built on an IC business model, where the IC relationship is not structured, documented, or implemented in a manner that complies with state or federal IC laws.
+As I noted following the Ninth Circuit decisions last August, this setback for FedEx Ground is likely to reinvigorate the crackdown against companies using ICs to supplement their workforce or are built on an IC business model, where the IC relationship is not structured, documented, or implemented in a manner that complies with state or federal IC laws.

 Lessons For Other Companies Using ICs